mdestagnol/simple-match-path/README.md

-# matchPath
+# matchpath

-matchPath checks whether one or multiple paths (ex. \"/user/:id\") match with a specified URL (ex. \"/user/2\"), and tells how it matched.
+matchpath checks whether one or multiple paths (ex. \"/user/:id\") match with a specified URL (ex. \"/user/2\"), and tells how it matched.

 Based on matchPath function in https://github.com/ReactTraining/react-router (MIT License)